Hill Street Blues: Critical reception

 Initially, Hill Street Blues received rave reviews from critics but had dismal Nielsen ratings.
 Early schedule switching did not help; the show was broadcast once weekly on four different nights during its first season alone but gradually settled into a Thursday night time slot.
 The NBC Broadcast Standards Unit deemed it "too violent, too sexy, too grim."
 The producers described the show as "an hour drama with 13 continuing characters living through a Gordian knot of personal and professional relationships."
 In a May 1981 review, John J. O'Connor charted the show's growing popularity and called it "a comfortable balance between comedy and drama."

 The choice to include African-Americans as mainstays in the core ensemble cast and to feature several interracial and interethnic cop partnerships drew notice and praise, as did the overlapping plots and examinations of moral conundrums such as police corruption, racism, alcoholism and both interpersonal and institutional forgiveness.

 The show was very influential, with many others imitating its use of handheld cameras, ensemble casts, and multiple overlapping story lines lasting for several episodes, set in urban decay.
 Alan Sepinwall wrote in 2014 that it "is on the short list of the most influential TV shows ever made.
 Whether through shared actors, writers, directors or through stylistic and thematic complexity, its DNA can be found in nearly every great drama produced in the 30-plus years since it debuted."
 He compared Hill Street Blues to Casablanca, which was so influential on other films that "if you come to see it for the first time after a lifetime of watching the copies, it could be at risk of playing like a bundle of clichés—even though it invented those clichés."

 In 1993, TV Guide named the series its All-Time Best Cop Show in an issue celebrating 40 years of television.
 In 1997, the episode "Grace Under Pressure" was ranked number 49 on TV Guide's 100 Greatest Episodes of All Time.
 When the list was revised in 2009, "Freedom's Last Stand" was ranked number 57.
 In 1998, Entertainment Weekly named it in the top 20 television shows of all time, saying it "...took the cop show and turned it upside down".
 In 2002, Hill Street Blues ranked number 14 on TV Guide's 50 Greatest TV Shows of All Time, and in 2013 TV Guide ranked it #1 in its list of the 60 Greatest Dramas of All Time and #23 of the 60 Best Series.
+Also in 2013, the Writers Guild of America ranked it #15 on their list of the 101 Best Written TV Series.